 Though her passport notes her American citizenship, she has lived in Australia, New Zealand, Venezuela, Scotland and Germany.

-Rachel E. McGinnis is an interdisciplinary scholar focusing on the fields of conflict science, sexual violence, and mass atrocities.
+Rachel E. McGinnis (send email)is an interdisciplinary scholar focusing on the fields of conflict science, sexual violence, and mass atrocities.
 Her research focal point is sexual violence during conflict concentrating specifically on male victimization.
 She holds a Ph.D. in Conflict Analysis and Resolution from Nova Southeastern University (NSU), a Masters and a Bachelors of Science from the Rochester Institute of Technology (RIT).
-She currently teaches at the RIT in both Sociology/Anthropology and in Political Science.
-Also, she is the editor of the Journal of Interdisciplinary Conflict Science.
-In addition, over the last few years, she has spent time volunteering in both Northern Ireland, Lebanon, and now in Lesvos, Greece.
+She currently teaches at the RIT in Sociology/Anthropology.
+In addition, over the last few years, she has spent time volunteering in both Northern Ireland, Lebanon, Greece and this summer on the Turk-Syrian border.
 She works with PTSD and sexual violence survivors, as well as, works to bring awareness to local NGO’s, medical personnel, and government officials working with male refugees in the region.
-She is largely responsible for INoGS presence on Facebook (www.facebook.com/inogsonline) and our newly launched Twitter INoGS (@
+Her latest research article can be viewed here: Sexual Victimization of Male Refugees and Migrants: Camps, Homelessness, and Survival Sex.
+Rachel is currently in her second term as Vice-Executive Secretary (2015-2019).
+She is largely responsible for INoGS presence on Facebook (www.facebook.com/inogsonline) and Twitter #INoGS @